AN ALLIANCE OF EQUALS: WHY ISRAEL SHOULD END AMERICAN MILITARY AID

 This arrangement creates American defense-industry jobs provided by Israeli contracts.
 It also advances U.S. weapons development through Israeli innovation and real-world defensive use, the lessons of which flow back to the Pentagon.
 This is how modern defense partnerships function.
 There is nothing nefarious about it.
 But it does mean that the United States receives a great deal of the benefits.

 Over the years this dependence on aid has distorted Israeli procurement decisions and delayed critical acquisitions.
-U.S. officials, often responding to congressional pressure, have intruded into Israeli decisions about tactics, timing, and strategy, subjecting nearly every security choice to diplomatic negotiations with one of its closest allies.
+U.S. officials, often responding to congressional pressure, have intruded into Israeli decisions about tactics, timing, and strategy, subjecting nearly every security choice to a diplomatic negotiation with one of its closest allies.
 Imagine fighting a multinational constellation of eliminationist states and terror groups while maintaining a constant posture of explanation and justification.
 That's what the aid costs Israel.

 Today, with so many strings attached, the aid often provides more leverage than necessary assistance.
 Happily, ending it is now possible because Israel no longer requires it.
 As a major developer and exporter of advanced defense technology, Israel's military industry is already globally competitive.
 Revenues from independent production and international sales can more than compensate for the loss of American funding.
 This will grow once Israel can choose systems based on strategic need rather than American restrictions.